Darius Reynolds

 Darius Reynolds (born April 4, 1989) is an American former professional football wide receiver who played in the Arena Football League (AFL) for the Iowa Barnstormers, San Jose SaberCats, and Philadelphia Soul.
 He played college football at Reedley College and Iowa State University.
-Reynolds was also member of the Green Bay Packers of the National Football League (NFL) and the Guangzhou Power of the China Arena Football League (CAFL).
+Reynolds was also a member of the Green Bay Packers of the National Football League (NFL) and the Guangzhou Power of the China Arena Football League (CAFL).